Attributes

 -

-api.attributes.set_attribute_tags(attribute, tags)Sets the available tags for a tag-type attribute.Arguments
+api.attributes.set_attribute_tags(attribute, tags)Sets the available tags for a single or multiple choice tag attribute.Arguments

 AttributeTag Class